|My Oracle Support Help

 Review the following tips to improve your search results:

-Search Term: Use specific search terms in your query.
-If you want to receive search suggestions as you type in your query, setup your knowledge preferences.
-For Knowledge Base, Knowledge Base Archive, and Communities, the more grammatically rich a search is the better.
+Search Term: Use specific search terms in your query including any arguments which are associated with any error message.
+If you want to receive search suggestions as you type in your query, setup your Knowledge preferences.
+For Knowledge Base, Knowledge Base Archive, and Community, the more grammatically rich a search is the better.
 Natural language searches work the best.

-Product Focus: There are two ways that you can perform product-based searches from the Knowledge Base region.
-Doing either of these limits your results on the Knowledge page to the product or product line selected:
+Product Focus: There are several ways that you can perform product-based searches from the Knowledge Base region.
+Doing any of these limits your results on the Knowledge page to the product or product line selected:

 Create a PowerView to filter for a product over all areas of My Oracle Support.

 Saved searches: You cannot save a particular search.
-However, you can select from the set of recent searches listed in the Recent Activity tab in the Knowledge Base region.
+However, you can select from the set of recent searches listed in the Recent Activity tab in the Knowledge Base region and the menu in the global search box, at the top of every My Oracle Support page.

 Search Tips: Search tips can be triggered by search terms.
 They recommended a document or provide an option to continue to view the result set.